Shrutithorle/Leveraging-Regression-for-Improved-Prediction-Delivery-Time-and-Salary-Hike-Analysis/README.md

 ## Advance Project -1 & 2

 Built a simple linear regression model by performing EDA and make necessary transformations and selected the best model using Python.
-There are two datasets -
+There are two datasets in zip file format-
 1. Delivery Time
 	Objective  - Is to predict the Delivery time using Sorting time